abcnorio/nspawn-aiml/Readme.md

 EOF
 ```

-Now we restart network - be aware if anything is not configured properly and you work remotely you cut yourself completely off the computer.
-With local access via keyboard you can always reverse things or via remote console.
+Now we restart the network - ***be aware if anything is not configured properly and you work remotely you cut yourself completely off the computer***.
+With local access via keyboard you can always reverse things back to its original state or work via a remote console.

 ```bash
 systemctl enable systemd-networkd